boltspienapple/data_structures_algorithms/solve_problems.md

     Solution:
     Inputs ------>  Process  ------> Outputs
-    retur(ing) number is better than printing it so can be used in multiple purposes in computation, if printed hard to use for anything else
+    return(ing) number is better than printing it so can be used in multiple purposes in computation, if printed hard to use for anything else

 ### Why to understand Problem
     1. It helps in creating a logic for the code
     2. For choosing a better algorithm